premsai11243/car-price-prediction/README.md

 <h4>MODEL BUILDING
 </h4>

-<li> Import the necessary library for model build(train-test-spilt, linear regression ,random forest regressor)</li>
+<li> Import the necessary library for model build(train-test-spilt, linear regression ,random forest regressor , logistic regression)</li>
 <li> Train the model with spilt ratio of 80-20</li>
 <li> Trained with linear regression but the performance of very low</li>
-<li> For better performance used another method of randan forest regressor.
+<li> For better performance used another method of random forest regressor.
 In this method is more efficient then linear
 </li>
 <h4>regression</h4>
 <li> Given the user input of given trained columns</li>

+<h4>Deployment Method</h4>